Engine Lathe Basics 211

 cross slide

-The part of the carriage assembly on a lathe that holds the compound rest.
+The part of the carriage assembly on an engine lathe that holds the compound rest.
 The cross slide moves the cutting tool perpendicular to the workpiece.

 cross slide handwheel

-A hand-cranked wheel that moves the cross slide on a lathe back and forth, perpendicular to the workpiece.
-The cross slide handwheel control the cross slide.
+A hand-cranked wheel that moves the cross slide perpendicular to the workpiece.
+The cross slide handwheel moves the cutting tool toward or away from the workpiece.

 cutting forces